paymoapp/api/sections/users.md

 If your company does not have a paid Paymo subscription or you have reached the active users limit set up by the subscription, you will get a `403 Error: Could not add user.
 Maximum number of users reached.`

+If the `password` attribute is sent, the user will have the desired password.
+If not, the user will not have a password set.
-The user will receive a welcome email with a link that will take the user through the setup process, where a name and a password will be set.
+If the user is added from the Paymo application, a Welcome to Paymo email will be sent which contains a link that will take the user through the setup process, where a name and a password will be set.

 ### Required fields